*We have an updated version of this post for 2021 you can find here: 17 Church Statistics You Need To Know For 2023

 10. Online Tithing Boosts Tithing

-What church doesn’t want to increase tithing?
+What church doesn’t want to increase online giving?
 The same Nonprofit Source study as above shows that offering online tithing increases tithing by 32%.
 This means it’s well worth investing in online giving solutions.

 11. Accept Cards To Increase Tithing